John Darling Sr.

-John Patrick Darling Sr. (23 February 1831 – 10 April 1905) was a Scots businessman who developed as a merchant and the largest grain exporter in Australia.
+John Patrick Darling Sr. (23 February 1831 – 10 April 1905) was a Scottish businessman who developed as a merchant and the largest grain exporter in Australia.
 He also served as a politician in South Australia in both houses of Parliament.

 Born in Edinburgh, as a young married man he emigrated with his family to Australia in 1855, following friends who had traveled there some years before because of the colony's opportunities.

-History
+Early years in Scotland

 John Patrick Darling (23 February 1831 – 10 April 1905) was born in Edinburgh, the second son of John Darling of Duns and his wife, who were a family of modest means.
 He was educated at George Heriot's School.
 His father died when he was 10, and the boy was forced to leave school at the age of 11 to help support his family.

 His first job was as an office boy at the printing shop of Balfour & Jack, but he lost that job after 6 or 8 weeks.
 He next worked at Duncan Sinclair and Sons' type foundry, "Whitford House"; then at Alexander Wilson & Son.
 Lastly he was employed at James Marr, Gallie, & Co., where he worked for about 12 years.
-He married Isabella Ferguson, and they had two sons, including John Darling Jr.).
+He married Isabella Ferguson in 1850, and they had two sons, including John Darling Jr.).

 Several of his friends, including Alexander Dowie and Joseph Ferguson, emigrated to South Australia in 1851.
 Over the years there, Dowie built a bootmaking and tannery business, and Ferguson became an owner of The Register in Adelaide.

 Realizing the lack of opportunities for advancement in Edinburgh, Darling decided to follow them.
 He was not a wealthy man, and did not qualify for assisted passage, so it took some time before he could arrange to emigrate with his family.